tc39/proposal-explicit-resource-management/README.md

 }
 ```

-will instead execute in different microtasks if a `await using` declaration is introduced:
+will instead execute in different microtasks if an `await using` declaration is introduced:

 ```js
 async function f() {